Associate in Science (A.S.)

 - demonstrate basic journalistic practices and concepts of news writing used across media.

 Field experience and hands-on learning are major components of this program, allowing you to "learn by doing."
-The program offers two areas of advisement, one in broadcasting and one in communication, that prepare students for employment or transfer to a four-year program, depending on their academic and career goals.
+The program offers two areas of advisement, one in digital video and one in communication, that prepare students for employment or transfer to a four-year program, depending on their academic and career goals.

-Broadcasting advisement area: Students learn all aspects of broadcast production, including planning and writing scripts; performing as a program anchor or host; and recording, editing, and airing programs.
+Students learn all aspects of digital video production, including planning and writing scripts; performing as talent; and shooting, editing, and distributing content across platforms.
 Students also assist in all aspects of the production of community programming for Finger Lakes Television, cable channel 12, including coverage of a range of events from government meetings to college sports.

-Communication advisement area: Students prepare for careers in advertising, journalism, and public relations, among others.
+Students prepare for careers in a variety of media including advertising, journalism, and public relations.

-Internships: Internship opportunities are available at television stations and production houses, newspapers, radio stations, advertising and public relations firms, the Rochester Broadway Theater League, and Finger Lakes Television.
+Internship opportunities are available at television stations and production houses, newspapers, radio stations, advertising and public relations firms, the Constellation Brands-Marvin Sands Performing Arts Center, and Finger Lakes Television.

-Field trips: Excursions to a variety of locations such as CNN, WOKR-TV, Post Central Productions, Rochester Democrat & Chronicle, Clear Channel Radio Stations, and NBC enrich your experience in the Communications degree program.
-You can also become involved with our campus Communications Club and College radio station.
+Excursions to a variety of locations such as CNN, WHAM-TV, WROC-TV, WXXI, Post Central Productions, Entercom Rochester, Rochester Democrat & Chronicle, Clear Channel Radio Stations, and NBC enrich your experience in the Communications degree program.

 Graduates of the Communications degree program have transferred to four-year colleges and universities including the Park School of Communications at Ithaca College, Hofstra University, Newhouse School of Public Communications at Syracuse University, St. John Fisher College, Emerson College, and SUNY Colleges at Fredonia, Oswego, Brockport, Buffalo, New Paltz, Cortland, Plattsburgh, and Geneseo.*

-Graduates work in a variety of careers in the communications field, including associate producer at R-News, news videographer at WHEC, community relations specialist for GEVA Theater, reporter at The Finger Lakes Times, assistant director of the Rochester Finger Lakes Film Office, and in radio, advertising, and public relations.
+Graduates work in a variety of careers in the communications field, including producer at TWC-News, news production at WROC and WHEC, reporter at The Auburn Citizen, location manager at New York Film Office, and in radio, advertising and public relations.

-Professors in the Communications program hold master's degrees from such institutions as Boston University and Indiana State University.
+Professors in the Communications program hold master's degrees from such institutions as Boston University, SUNY Brockport and Indiana State University.
 They bring with them over twenty years experience as news and sports reporters, editors, and anchors for various television and radio stations.
 The faculty includes conference speakers and presenters, as well as a published playwright and a published novelist.
-They hold distinguished offices in various organizations including the Faculty Council of Community Colleges.
-The college's Student Appreciation Award was recently presented to one of the Communications faculty.
 The adjunct faculty are successful professionals in such fields as radio broadcasting, career development, theatre, management and education.